Chrysler Chronos

 The Chrysler Chronos is a concept car created by Chrysler in 1998.
-The Chrysler Chronos has a similarity in design to the 1953 Chrysler D'Elegance concept car as well as a similarity to the production model Chrysler 300C.
-Only one was produced and it did not go to mass production.
+The Chronos has a similarity in design to the 1953 Chrysler D'Elegance concept car as well as a similarity to the production model Chrysler 300C.

-Description of the Chronos
+Overview

+The design of the concept has some similarity to the classic 1950s Virgil Exner-era cars.
+It features an aluminium wheels, a huge wheelbase and RWD layout.

 The Chronos is equipped with a naturally aspirated 6.0L (366 ci) OHC V10 engine (built from three 4.7L V8's) with around 350 horsepower (58.3 bhp/Liter).
-The design of the concept has some similarity to the classic 1950s Virgil Exner-era cars.
-The Chronos has aluminum wheels, a huge wheelbase, and RWD.